crynux-network/documentation/gitbook/crynux-token/token-flow.md

 | Stake Locked | Tokens locked as stake after you start the node. | No | [Crynux Portal](https://portal.crynu.io), Node WebUI | Check both L2 blockchains (switch node versions) |
 | Relay Account | Task fees credited while your node executes tasks.
 Stored in the Crynux Relay. | No | [Crynux Portal](https://portal.crynu.io), Node WebUI | - |

-{% hint style="warning" %}
-If you obtained test CNX via Discord, those are credits shown in the Node WebUI as CNX Balance and CNX Staked.
-They move between Balance and Staked when you start/stop the node and never appear in your on-chain wallet.
-{% endhint %}

 ## Token Flowchart